-www.sacplan.org.za or such alternative address as Council may decide from time to time, subject thereto that due notice of such alternative number be given in the Government Gazette and on the website before introduction of the amendment.
+www.sacplan.org.za or such alternative address as Council may decide from time to time, subject thereto that due notice of such alternative address shall be given in the Government Gazette and publish on the website before introduction of the amendment.

-(3) Council shall ensure that under circumstances where the website is not operative, accessible or available, updated hard copies of the website content be made available to any person who may have a legitimate expectation or entitlement to such information.
+(3) Council shall ensure that under circumstances where the website is not operative, accessible or available, updated hard copies of the website content be made available to any person who may have a legitimate expectation or entitlement to such information, alternatively same may be made available by other means, including via an e-mail transmission.